Esalen Institute: Prices and finances

-2017 closure
+2017 landslide closure

 On February 12, 2017, a number of mud and land slides closed Highway 1 in several locations to the south and north of the hot springs and caused Esalen to partially shut down.
 On February 18, 2017, shifting earth damaged a pier supporting the Pfeiffer Canyon Bridge north of Esalen and forced CalTrans to close Highway 1.
 CalTrans determined that the bridge was damaged beyond repair and announced an accelerated project to replace the bridge by September.
 Following closure of the bridge, Esalen was cut off, and resorted to evacuating dozens of guests by helicopter.
 A landslide at Mud Creek south of the hot springs severely restricted vehicle access to the resort, and Esalen temporarily closed its doors.
 Then, on May 20, 2017, a new slide at Mud Creek closed Highway 1 for at least a year.

 On June 20, Esalen announced that it would lay off 45 staff members through at least July, leaving only about 10 percent of its staff.

 Esalen partially reopened on July 28, 2017, offering limited workshops.
 It plans to add more seminars after the Pfeiffer Canyon Bridge reopens in September 2017.